privacyidea/privacyidea/doc/policies/user.rst

 create policies that allow the user to enroll
 SMS tokens but not to enroll HMAC tokens.

-assgin
+assign
 ~~~~~~

 type: bool

-The user is allowed to assgin an existing token, that is
+The user is allowed to assign an existing token, that is
 located in his realm and that does not belong to any other user,
 by entering the serial number.